warden-protocol/wardenprotocol/docs/help-center/docs/spaceward/manage-keys.md

 ## View Keychains

-To access a list of all available Keychains and their details, do this:
+You can access a list of all available Keychains – custodians that generate and store keys and sign transactions:

 1. Connect to [SpaceWard](https://spaceward.buenavista.wardenprotocol.org).
 2. In the left menu, navigate to **Keychains**.